 - Boudoir photography contract, etc.

-You should also post a standard version of your Photography Contract on your website, under your Terms & Conditions.
+You should also post a standard version of your Photography Contract or template on your website, under your Terms & Conditions.
 Using a Photography Contract is professional, saves time and can reduce potential misunderstandings.

 What business structure should I use to sell my photography services?